DanLeiria/nlp-email-news/README.md

 NEWS_SORT: "relevancy" # Keep this, organizes the news according to their relevancy
 NEWS_QUERY_1: "Portugal" # Replace with the country you want to get news from
 NEWS_LANG_1: "pt"  # Language of the news of query 1
-NEWS_LIMIT_1: 20 # Maximum number of news of query 1
+NEWS_LIMIT_1: 15 # Maximum number of news of query 1
-NEWS_QUERY_2: "Danfoss" # Replace with the other subject you want to get news from (this case - job)
+NEWS_QUERY_2: "Danfoss" # Replace with the other subject you want to get news from (this case - my job)
 NEWS_LANG_2: "en"  # Language of the news of query 2
-NEWS_LIMIT_2: 15 # Maximum number of news of query 2
+NEWS_LIMIT_2: 10 # Maximum number of news of query 2
-NEWS_LIMIT_3: 15 # Maximum number of news of query 3
+NEWS_LIMIT_3: 10 # Maximum number of news of query 3
 ```